HueSamai/brainsugar/SUGAR.md

 ## sections

-sections make jumps easier. your code MUST have an entry point section, which is specified at the beginning of the file by: start at
+sections make jumps easier. your code MUST have an entry point section, unless it is a sugar library, which is specified at the beginning of the file by: start at

 sections are declared by typing a name and then following them with a semi-colon (:).